How to Succeed in Your Online Event & Wedding Planning Course

 Working through the course

 The most important thing to remember is to take your time!
 Don’t feel like you have to rush through the course.
-The key to success is to put in effort and be thoughtful with how you approach the course content and your assignments.
-Your tutors will recognize your hard work and attention to detail when you think critically about what you’ve read and give it your full attention.
+The key to success is to put in the effort and be thoughtful with how you approach the course content and your assignments.
+Your tutors will recognize your hard work and attention to detail when you think critically about what you’ve read and given it your full attention.

 Find a study spot

 If you need absolute silence, set up shop at a library and sit by a window.
 Natural lighting can do wonders when you’re having trouble concentrating or you feel like you want to sleep!

 If you prefer some chattering in the background, you may want to visit a café or go to a park.
 People will be milling about and minding their own business so you can concentrate on your assignments!

 If you’re studying late at night and the cafés are closed, you can still get the busy sounds of a public café through a number of apps and playlists.
 Coffitivity has three different free café tracks that loop endlessly until you finish what you have to do!